SMByC/ThRasE/README.md

 ![](docs/img/thrase.svg)

 ThRasE is a powerful and flexible QGIS Python plugin for fast thematic raster editing.
 It utilizes a recode pixel table to modify multiple classes simultaneously using various tools, including pixels, lines, polygons, and freehand drawing.
 The plugin also features a navigation tool to facilitate systematic layer inspection.

-The plugin serves multiple purposes, including but not limited to:

-* Editing and reclassifying thematic maps
-* Creating thematic maps from scratch
-* Labeling images for tasks such as semantic segmentation
-* Creating training data for machine learning models
-* Refining agricultural maps
-* Updating urban planning maps
-* Classifying and fixing land cover types
+The main purpose of the plugin is to ensure the quality of thematic maps throughout editing and reclassification processes by enabling systematic visual inspection and comparison with reference data.
+However, multiple users and projects have used the plugin for various purposes, such as: Recreating thematic maps from scratch, labeling images for tasks such as semantic segmentation, creating training data for machine learning models, refining agricultural maps, updating urban planning maps, classifying and fixing land cover types.

 ![](docs/img/overview.webp)